jabuwu/ttf2mesh_triangulation/README.md

 # ttf2mesh_triangulation

 Triangulation code ripped from [ttf2mesh](https://github.com/fetisov/ttf2mesh) and ported to Rust.

-Produces the same exact results as ttf2mesh.
+Provides fixes for the original ttf2mesh algorithm, or produces the same exact results if using the `original_algorithm` feature.

 ## Example